 Q: What inspired you to write the book?

 A: The main impetus for writing the book came when I discovered a trunk of long-lost family letters.
-That happened about 11 years ago now and I still feel shivers when I remember opening it and realising all that history was just lying there, waiting to be discovered.
+That happened about 11 years ago now and I still feel shivers when I remember opening it and realizing all that history was just lying there, waiting to be discovered.

 Q: How did you come across the letters that were the crux of the book research?